 1.3.
-Details of the supplier of the substance or mixture
+Details of the supplier of the safety data sheet

-The supplier, whether it is the manufacturer, importer, downstream user or distributor shall be identified.
+The supplier, whether it is the manufacturer, importer, only representative, downstream user or distributor, shall be identified.
 The full address and telephone number of the supplier shall be given as well as an e-mail address for a competent person responsible for the safety data sheet.